Email: ananyabh@stanford.edu

 Hi!

 I also spent time at Microsoft Research during Summer 2024, where I contributed to incorporating personality traits into Copilot.
-I am originally from Bangladesh and completed my Bachelor's degree at Bangladesh University of Engineering and Technology (BUET).
+I am originally from Bangladesh and completed my bachelor's degree at Bangladesh University of Engineering and Technology (BUET).

 Highlights & Impact: